LongshengJiang/NGSIM-tools/tutorials/NGSIM/US101__roadway_explained.md

 julia> ROADWAY_101.segments[1].lanes[6].exits[1].target
 RoadIndex({1, 0.000000}, {1, 5})
 ```
-We find segment 1 is indeed at the downstream of segment 3.
+We find segment 1 is indeed at the downstream of segment 3. with (segment 3, lane 2)--(segment 1, lane 1),...,(segment 3, lane 6)--(segment 1, lane 5).
+This is illustrated in the following picture.